chuanqisun/htmaa-2025/src/posts/week-07/index.md

 - **Stay Cautious During Testing:** Maintain caution during physical testing, even when things work well.
 Don't let excitement lead to unnecessary risks.

+- **Use Integrated CAD/CAM Software:** Using separate software for CAD (Onshape) and CAM (Fusion 360) added significant overhead in exporting and importing files.
+An integrated solution would streamline the workflow and reduce potential errors in translation.

 ## Appendix

 - [Paper prototype model](./model/manual-machine-mini-laser-cut.dxf)